You Don’t Know What You Don’t Know (And That’s Okay)

 Telling (And Retelling) Your Birth Story

 During childbirth, you’re in a state of adrenaline.
 And when the post-baby shock eventually fades, what remains can feel like grief.
 Telling (and retelling) your birth story helps you grieve and build on your experience.
 What happened?
 What needs didn’t get met?
 How do you make sense of it?
-How did giving birth during COVID-19 affect you and your family logistically and emotionally?
-It’s a huge transition between being pregnant and having the baby here, and we’re here to help you navigate it, whether remotely or in-person in our offices in Lower Manhattan and Park Slope, Brooklyn after the pandemic.
+It’s a huge transition between being pregnant and having the baby here, and we’re here to help you navigate it, whether in person in our offices in Lower Manhattan or remotely.